openvinotoolkit/openvino/tools/benchmark_tool/README.md

   -c PATH_TO_CLDNN_CONFIG, --path_to_cldnn_config PATH_TO_CLDNN_CONFIG
                         Optional.
 Required for GPU custom kernels.
 Absolute path to an .xml file with the kernels description.
-  -hint {throughput, latency}, --perf_hint {throughput, latency}
+  -hint {throughput, latency, none}, --perf_hint {throughput, latency, none}
                         Optional.
-Performance hint (optimize for latency or throughput).
-                        The hint allows the OpenVINO device to select the right network-specific settings, as opposite to defining specific values like  \nstreams\ from the command line.
+Performance hint (latency or throughput or none).
+Performance hint allows the OpenVINO device to select the right network-specific settings.
-                        So you can specify just the hint without adding explicit device-specific options.
-  -api {sync,async}, --api_type {sync,async}
+                        'throughput': device performance mode will be set to THROUGHPUT. 'latency': device performance mode will be set to LATENCY. 'none': no device performance mode will be set.
+Using explicit 'nstreams' or other device-specific options, please set hint to 'none' -api {sync,async}, --api_type {sync,async}
                         Optional.
 Enable using sync/async API.
 Default value is async.